atlassian/react-beautiful-dnd/docs/api/draggable.md

 ));
 ```

+Your `key` should not contain the `index` of the item.
+It should be unique to the item: something like `id`.
+Usually you will want to just use the `draggableId` as the `key`.

-`React` will warn you if you are not using `keys` correctly.
+`React` will warn you if your list is missing `keys`.
 Not using `keys` correctly will cause really bad times 💥

 [`React` docs about `keys`](https://reactjs.org/docs/lists-and-keys.html)